Dolores has recently moved to a new home with a large garden and lots of neighbourhood cats.

 These plants have the added bonus of other uses.
-Lavender is very attractive to bees which we all know need all the help they can get.
+Lavender is very attractive to bees, which we all know need all the help they can get.
 It also smells divine.
-Chives, peppermint and rosemary are of course edible and citronella is also used in insect repellents.
-They are a good long term solution.
+Chives, peppermint and rosemary are of course edible, and citronella is also used as insect repellents.
+They are a good long-term solution.

 If you grow fruit and vegetables or want to protect young plants, netting the area is a good idea

-Cats (and dogs) don’t like seeing their reflection so some people use different items to scare them away.
-You can hang CDs around areas you don't want cats to trespass on and the reflective mirror is supposed to help send them on their way.
+Cats (and dogs) don’t like seeing their reflection, so some people use different items to scare them away.
+You can hang CDs around areas you don't want cats to trespass on; the reflective mirror is supposed to help send them on their way.
 Some people fill old plastic bottles with water and leave them around the garden.
-As with the plastic cutlery solution, this can make your garden look untidy.
+As with the plastic cutlery solution, however, this can make your garden look untidy.

 © 2018 DoloresHerriot